CartoDB/cartodb/gears/carto_gears_api/README.md

 Private gears.
 It's skipped at `.gitignore`, and it's dynamically loaded, so it won't appear in `Gemfile.lock`.
 You can add symbolic links there to external repos.

+### Private gears limitations

+Due to the custom handling of this in order to avoid polluting Gemfile and Gemfile.lock files, private gears have several limitations:

+- If you specify a runtime dependency of a gem already existing at Gemfile, it must have the exact version.
+- Although the private gem itself doesn't appear in Gemfile or Gemfile.lock, dependencies do, because they need to be installed.

 ## Create a Rails engine

 Assuming that you pick `/gears`, create a rails engine: